Queensland Community Care Network: 100+ Club

-The 100+ Club was formed in 1993 and is the only known club of its type in the world.
+The 100+ Club was established in 1993 and is recognized as the only known club of its kind worldwide.
 It is an exclusive club available on a non-religious, non-racial, non-class basis – the only condition of membership is that a person be aged 100 years or older.
 The Current Premier of Queensland is the patron of the 100+ Club.

 The club was formed by the Queensland Community Care Network to highlight one of the unique aspects of ageing – the large number of people aged 100 years or over.
 During the QCCN’s work in aged care facilities in Queensland, large numbers of people aged 100 years and older were identified, many with few peers to reminisce with.

 These rare and unique people were largely isolated in age care facilities, frequently with no social activities, despite having good general health.
 Many of them felt, because of their isolation, that they were alone as centenarians.
 The objectives of the first functions put together on behalf of the 100+ Club was to improve their quality of life and to give them an opportunity to mix with people.
 Today, the 100+ Club solely exists to provide centenarians with people their own age to socialise with.